 Your pharmacist will provide you with a Medication Guide before you start taking this medication and every time you get a refill.
 Ask your doctor or pharmacist if you have any questions.

-It is usually taken once daily with food in the morning, as directed by your doctor.
+It is usually taken once daily with food in the morning, aby your doctor.
 Take the tablets whole.
 The tablets should not be crushed or chewed.
-As a result, all the drug is released at once, increasing the risk of side effects.
+As a result, all the drug is re at once, increasing the risk of side effects.

 Dosages are determined by your medical condition, response to treatment, and other medications you may be taking.
 Tell your doctor and pharmacist about all products you use (including prescription drugs, nonprescription drugs, and herbal products).
 You may be instructed by your doctor to start this medication at a low dose and gradually increase it to reduce the risk of side effects (such as diarrhea, nausea, and vomiting).
 Make sure you follow your doctor’s instructions.